snarfblam/monster-maker/README.md

 # monster-maker
 Simple app to make and manage a party of monsters

-## ORM
+## Query Object.

 The `config/orm.js` file contains the ORM used to access the database.
-The ORM object provides the following methods which may be chained to create queries.
+The ORM object provides the following methods which may be chained to create queries in a fluid syntax.

 * `.select(col1, col2, ... colN)` - Overload.
 Specifies the columns to select.
 * `.select(colArray)` - Overload.
 Specifies the columns to select.